Speaking out loud and monologues

 The story of your life.

 We confabulate about the past, and see a tragic future.
-Rosie retrospection and declinism.
+Rosy retrospection and declinism.

 What we know is only based on what we already know, everything is linked